gokudomatic/eco-state-machine/README.md

 * timed condition : do the transition only if the condition is filled AND the timer is out.
 It is possible to define multiple conditions for the same link, by simply adding more links between the same states.
 It will then act like a logical "OR".
 Timers are either the time passed since the last state change or a custom defined timer.

+When a transition of a link happens, a signal "state_changed" is sent.
+It contains the informations about from which state to which state it moved.
+And a list of attributes is given in parameter too.
+This list is the concatenation of the attributes of the state and all imbricated groups the state belongs to.
+Since attributes are a dictionnary, each attribute has a name, and a state or subgroup can overwrite an attribute of a higher group.
+Attributes are however defined only once and they are constants.

 ## States
 States are merely objects with a name and attributes.